zordius/lightncandy/README.md

       * Find out missing data when rendering template.
       * Generate visually debug template.
 * Standalone Template
    * The compiled PHP code can run without any PHP library.
 You do not need to include LightnCandy when execute rendering function.
+(But may need SafeString class, check <a href="https://github.com/zordius/lightncandy/issues/198">this issue</a>)

 Installation
 ------------